Aristotle-Metadata-Enterprises/django-garnett/README.md

         * `garnett.selector.header`: Checks for a HTTP Header called `X-Garnett-Language-Code` for a language to display.
             Note: you cannot change this Header name.
         * `garnett.selector.browser`: Uses Django's `get_language` function to get the users browser/UI language [as determined by Django][django-how].
-    * For example, if you only want to check headers and cookies in that order, set this to `['garnett.selector.header', 'garnett.selector.cookie']`.
+    * For example, if you only want to check headers and cookies in that order, set this to `['garnett.selectors.header', 'garnett.selectors.cookie']`.
-    * default: `['garnett.selector.query', 'garnett.selector.cookie', 'garnett.selector.header']`
+    * default: `['garnett.selectors.header', 'garnett.selectors.query', 'garnett.selectors.cookie']`
 * `GARNETT_QUERY_PARAMETER_NAME`:
     * The query parameter used to determine the language requested by a user during a HTTP request.
     * default: `glang`